-It’s possible to save even more on Office 365, software downloads and ebooks.
+It’s possible to save even more on Microsoft Office 365, software downloads and ebooks.
 Here’s how.

-Microsoft, like many online retailers, now charges US state sales tax for virtual products like Office 365 subscriptions.
-That can add up to 7.5% to the cost of an Office 365 subscription, maybe more.
+Microsoft, like many online retailers, charges US state sales tax for virtual products like Microsoft 365 subscriptions or Office 2021.
+That can add up to 7.5% to the cost of an Microsoft 365 subscription, maybe more.

 Sales Tax is usually charged based on the billing address of the credit card (because there’s no physical delivery address).

-- Microsoft charges US state sales tax on Office 365 packages including Home and Personal ‘subscriptions’.
-Also Office 365 cloud services like Exchange Server hosting.
+- Microsoft charges US state sales tax on Microsoft 365 packages including Family and Personal ‘subscriptions’.
+Also Microsoft 365 cloud services like Exchange Server hosting.

 - Amazon does the same thing for downloadable software and Kindle ebook purchases.